Quick Answer

 Google Business Profile already shows what matters: review frequency, rating trends, and recency.
 Check whether reviews arrive more steadily after placing the QR code.
 Look for customers mentioning how easy the process was.

-Set a concrete goal—three fresh reviews this month—and see if the code helps you get there.
+Set a concrete goal, like three fresh reviews this month, and see if the code helps you get there.
 The feedback loop is simple: more reviews appear, you know it’s working; nothing changes, adjust placement or timing.

 Resist the urge to optimize for volume.
 A steady stream of thoughtful reviews builds more trust than a suspicious spike.
 The QR code removes friction; the customer experience determines what gets written.